den-materials/angular-style-guide/README.md

 }
  ```

-### use dot chaining to build the app rather than repetition of an app variable
+### Use dot chaining to build the app rather than repetition of an app variable
 In general multi-line dot-chaining is more prone to error, but since we're also avoiding in-line call-backs, the issue should be greatly reduced and overall readability should remain high.
 This also follows what other style-guides suggest.

 Avoid:
 ```js